MicrosoftDocs/minecraft-creator/creator/Documents/PackagingAWorldTemplate.md

 ## World template folder structure

-The following image is how a World Template folder structure may be configured.
+The following image is how a world template folder structure may be configured.

 ![Folder structure of the whole world template](Media/PackagingAWorldTemplate/folderstructure.png)